WPChill/strong-testimonials/readme.txt

 The `[strong]` shortcode has child shortcodes `[client]` and `[field]`.
 Here's a good [example](http://demos.wpmission.com/strong-testimonials/the-strong-shortcode/custom-fields/).

-For the original `[wpmtst]` shortcodes and the widget, go to the `Client Section` tab on the `Testimonials > Settings` page.
+For the widget and the original `[wpmtst]` shortcodes, go to the Client Section tab on the Testimonials > Settings page.
 Follow the example to build shortcodes based on your custom fields.
 There is a shortcode for text fields (like a client's name) and a shortcode for links (like a client's website).
 When in doubt, use the default template provided.

 = So the child/nested shortcodes for `[strong]` are different than the widget?
 Why? =